 The coagulase test is a biochemical test prevalently employed to differentiate coagulase-positive Staphylococcus aureus from the other Staphylococcus isolates, depending upon the production of the coagulase enzyme.
 Coagulases break the peptide bonds of fibrinogen to convert them into fibrin clots.
 The coagulase test procedure involves two methods, namely slide and tube coagulase test.

 - The slide coagulase method determines the formation of bound coagulase by the bacterial isolates.

 - The tube coagulase method determines the presence of free coagulase.

 Let us discuss some important terms, which we must keep in mind while studying this article.

-Coagulase positive organisms produce coagulase enzyme, which causes conversion of soluble fibrinogen into the solid fibrin clots.
+Coagulase positive organisms produce coagulase enzyme, which causes the conversion of soluble fibrinogen into the solid fibrin clots.
 In contrast, the coagulase-negative microorganisms cannot convert fibrinogen, as they lack coagulase exoenzyme.
 Staphylococcus aureus and other coagulase-positive organisms produce two kinds of coagulase exoenzyme, namely bound and free coagulases.

 - Bound coagulase: It refers to a “Clumping factor”, whose presence becomes evident after performing the slide coagulase method.
-Bound coagulase is stable against heat and it serves as a non-virulent factor.
+Bound coagulase is stable against heat, and it serves as a non-virulent factor.
 It is a screening method to detect the existence of coagulase in a test organism.

 It refers to the fibrinogenase, which primary function is to form fibrin clots by causing proteolysis of internal fibrinopeptide in the fibrinogen’s plasma protein.